Human Spaceflights

 No. Surname Given names Position

-1 USA Mattingly Thomas Kenneth II "Ken" CDR
+1 Mattingly Thomas Kenneth II "Ken" CDR

-2 USA Hartsfield Henry Warren, Jr. "Hank" PLT
+2 Hartsfield Henry Warren, Jr. "Hank" PLT

 Flight